An Alien in the true sense of

 the left hand side "Not Aboard

-As the emigrant ships of the North German Lloyd Line often called
+As the emigrant ships of the North German Lloyd Line often

 into Southampton or Hull he must have jumped ship.